-We meet on the second Monday of the Month at the Community Centre
+We meet on the second Monday of the Month at the Community Centre, SP11 0AX

 About the Historical Society

-The programme of events for 2016 - 17 has is now available and you can view it here.
+The programme of events for 2019 - 20 is now available and you can view it here.
 All meetings will be held on the second Monday of the month at the Hurstbourne Tarrant Community Centre.
 Volunteer members will be on hand to provide, at a modest charge, tea, coffee, soft drinks and beer and wine.

 "Hurstbourne Tarrant at War" - this 106 page document contains records of all who served in the first and second world wars, local reporting from the time and colour and black and white photographs.
 If you would like a copy, priced £5, please contact Andy Watson - details below.
-All profits will go to the Hurstbourne Tarrant Royal British Legion.
+All profits will go to St Peter's Church, Hurstbourne Tarrant.

 Chairman: Andy Watson e-mail: EMail Telephone No.: 01264 736459

 The Hurstbourne Tarrant Historical Society is a group of people who are interested in the history of the village and surrounding area.
 The society was formally constituted in May 2010 and meets monthly with the exception of July, August and January.
 All meetings, except for outside visits, take place at Hurstbourne Tarrant Community Centre (SP11 0AX) .
 Please see the programme of events for full details of what is happening.

 The society aims to look into various aspects of history whether local, social, family or archaeological.
 Society meetings will cover various subjects and ideas for new subjects or studies are most welcome from members.
 The constitution defines the full list of the aims of the society.

 If you would like to join please contact any member of the committee or you can download and complete a Membership Application.